ethhub-io/ethhub/built-on-ethereum/prediction-markets/gnosis.md

 Gnosis creates a global forecasting and information discovery tool by building a prediction market platform on Ethereum.
 This platform strives to gather liquidity of expert information.

-Gnosis starts with a Core layer, which is a set of smart contracts.
+Gnosis starts with a core layer, which is a set of smart contracts.
 Value-added paid services built by the team will form the Gnosis Service layer.
-Gnosis also plans to make end-user applications along with third-party developers at the Application layer.
+Gnosis also plans to make end-user applications along with third-party developers at the spplication layer.

 ## Token